What Happens When Therapists Bring Their Own Gender Bias Into Client Care

 There is also a hesitance around sexuality and desire in the conventional therapy space.
 Advaita recalls how a client felt “judged” by a previous therapist when they spoke of having multiple sexual partners.

 Rachelle, 30, came out as non-binary (NB) some years ago.
 “I’ve been in therapy for about 10-12 years now.
 I have had anorexia since I was 16.”
-But their experience with finding the right gender-affirmative therapist took years, especially as a Dalit person.
-Caste location, sexuality, gender identity, class are all deciding factors in how different women experience therapy.
+But Rachelle’s experience with finding the right gender-affirmative therapist took years, especially as a Dalit person.
+Caste location, sexuality, gender identity, class are all deciding factors in how different people experience therapy.

 That psychosocial factors — like domestic violence, caste violence, and workplace harassment — affect women disproportionately has already been widely established.
 This makes women more vulnerable to anxiety, depression, PTSD, among other conditions.
 According to a 2020 Lancet Psychiatry study, more Indian women suffer from depression and anxiety disorders than men.
 Added to this are barriers in terms of transport, economic, privacy, and space to access therapy.